SteffyJacob/ElectricVehicleDataAnalysis/README.md

 Electric vehicles (EVs) are becoming increasingly popular as the world shifts towards more sustainable forms of transportation.
 This project aims to analyze various aspects of EV adoption, infrastructure, and market trends using publicly available data.
 By leveraging data analysis techniques, we can uncover insights into the factors driving EV adoption and the impact of EVs on the environment and infrastructure.

 ## Problem Statement
-The main objectives of this project are to:
+The main objectives of this project are to :

+- Identify and measure some of the relevant KPIs.
 - Analyze trends in EV adoption over time and across different regions.
-- Investigate the distribution and utilization of EV charging infrastructure.
-- Assess the impact of EVs on local power grids.
-- Segment the EV market based on consumer demographics and purchasing behavior.
-- Evaluate the environmental benefits of EV adoption.
-- Analyze the resale market trends for electric vehicles.
-- Develop predictive models for EV maintenance requirements.

 ## Tools & Technologies

 This project utilizes various tools and technologies to perform data collection, analysis, and visualization.
 The choice of tool depends on the specific requirements of each analysis task.
 - **Python:**
-  - Data Collection and Cleaning:
+  - Data Analysis and Validation:
-  Python scripts and libraries like pandas and numpy are used for data collection, preprocessing, and cleaning.
+  Python scripts and libraries like pandas are used for data collection, preprocessing, and cleaning.
-  - Exploratory Data Analysis (EDA):
-  Python notebooks with matplotlib, seaborn, and plotly are used for initial data exploration and visualization.
-  - Predictive Modeling:
-  Machine learning models are developed using Python libraries such as scikit-learn.
 - **Power BI:**
   - Interactive Dashboards:
   Power BI is used to create interactive dashboards for visualizing trends, geographic distributions, and other key metrics.